juliaadoann/juliaadoann/README.md

 ### <div align="center">Hi there 👋, I'm Julia Doan, a Full stack developer</div>

-- 👩‍🎓 Student at University of Alberta
+- 👩‍🎓 New grad @ University of Alberta.

-- 👩‍💻 I imagine myself working on the business side of tech 3 years from now!

-- 🌱 Currently interested in anything Fintech.
+- 👩‍💻 A trusted teamworker interested in building clean, reliable systems and thoughtful software.
+- 🎻 Classical musician who enjoys orchestras, symphonies, and chamber music.
+- 🌱 Curious about the intersection of technology, finance, and elegant design.

 <br/>